SnowLeopard-AI/discord_datasets/README.md

 Welcome to [Snow Leopard](https://www.snowleopard.ai/)'s public Discord datasets!

-This repository contains information on how to try Snow Leopard using our public [Discord Server](https://discord.gg/WGAyr8NpEX), and the public datasets available on our Discord server.
+This repository contains information on how to try Snow Leopard using our [Discord Server](https://discord.gg/WGAyr8NpEX), and the public datasets available on our Discord Server.

 ## About Snow Leopard